mozilla/nunjucks-docs/getting-started.md

 nunjucks.configure('views', { autoescape: true });
 nunjucks.render('index.html', { foo: 'bar' });
 ```

+In node, `'views'` would be a path relative to the current working
+directory.
+In the browser, it would be a relative URL, and you
+probably want it to be absolute, like `'/views'`.

 Using express?
 Simply pass your express app into `configure`: